granicz/synthui-sample/README.md

 OrderPage: Order;
 ```

-The key idea in this first stage (ca. 2020)[^1] is automating the generation of web forms and externalizing their entire UI into designer templates, requiring no recompilation on template changes.
+The key idea in this first stage (ca. 2020) is automating the generation of web forms and externalizing their entire UI into designer templates, requiring no recompilation on template changes.
 This is accomplised using the **abstract form** concept from [WebSharper.Forms](https://github.com/dotnet-websharper/forms) and using [WebSharper.UI templating](https://developers.websharper.com/docs/v4.x/fs/ui#heading-8).

+You can read more about the motivations in this 2020 IntelliFactory research paper [^1]:

+> Granicz, Adam, Uri, Jozsef, Janko, Andras. **Synthesizing user interfaces using functional reactive web abstractions**.
+In Programming 2020: Companion Proceedings of the 4th International Conference on Art, Science, and Engineering of Programming.
+Pages 84-89.

 ## How to run this app